 Welcome!

 I am a comparativist with a regional focus on Latin America.
 I study the roots of democratic resilience, backsliding, and breakdown.
 Much of my work on these issues examines how organized crime and public insecurity undermine democratic institutions.
+You can read more about my research and publications here.

 I have taught courses on the politics of organized crime, Central American and Latin American politics, authoritarianism, comparative politics, formal theory, and mixed methods.
 In 2021, I won the Derek C. Bok Award for Excellence in Graduate Student Teaching of Undergraduates.
 You can find more information about my teaching here.